lightninglabs/lightning-api/source/rest/index.html.md

 ----- | ---- | -----------
-node_pubkey | byte | / The pubkey of the node to open a channel with node_pubkey_string | string | / The hex encoded pubkey of the node to open a channel with local_funding_amount | int64 | / The number of satoshis the wallet should commit to the channel push_sat | int64 | / The number of satoshis to push to the remote side as part of the initial commitment state target_conf | int32 | / The target number of blocks that the funding transaction should be confirmed by. sat_per_byte | int64 | / A manual fee rate set in sat/byte that should be used when crafting the funding transaction. private | boolean | / Whether this channel should be private, not announced to the greater network. min_htlc_msat | int64 | / The minimum value in millisatoshi we will require for incoming HTLCs on the channel. remote_csv_delay | int64 | / The delay we require on the remote's commitment transaction.
-If this is not set, it will be scaled automatically with the channel size.
+node_pubkey | byte | / The pubkey of the node to open a channel with node_pubkey_string | string | / The hex encoded pubkey of the node to open a channel with local_funding_amount | string | / The number of satoshis the wallet should commit to the channel push_sat | string | / The number of satoshis to push to the remote side as part of the initial commitment state target_conf | int32 | / The target number of blocks that the funding transaction should be confirmed by. sat_per_byte | string | / A manual fee rate set in sat/byte that should be used when crafting the funding transaction. private | boolean | / Whether this channel should be private, not announced to the greater network. min_htlc_msat | string | / The minimum value in millisatoshi we will require for incoming HTLCs on the channel. remote_csv_delay | int64 | / The delay we require on the remote's commitment transaction.
+If this is not set, it will be scaled automatically with the channel size. min_confs | int32 | / The minimum number of confirmations each one of your outputs used for the funding transaction must satisfy. spend_unconfirmed | boolean | / Whether unconfirmed outputs should be used as inputs for the funding transaction.

 ## OpenStatusUpdate